eclipse-vertx/vert.x/README.md

 ## What is the status of vert.x?

 The first binary release, vert.x 0.1, has been released.
-We aim to follow the mantra of **release early, release often**

 You can find the Road-map [here] (https://github.com/purplefox/vert.x/wiki/Road-map)